Scottish Produce Mark FAQs

 I’m not good at marketing, does that matter?

 No, we all have different skills.
-One of the benefits of joining the SCP mark is that your produce is advertised on the SCF website as well as promoted via our social media channels at various times over a year.
+One of the benefits of joining the SCP mark is that your croft is added to the SCF website as well as promoted on our social media channels at various times over a year.
+We have a producers map to help showcase all of our SCP members.

 My cattle are not under any health schemes, can I join?

-Health schemes for cattle have a huge benefit of demonstrating the owner’s high welfare standards for their livestock.
-If you are not under any assurance scheme for your cattle, you can still join the SCP Mark but we do therefore seek evidence of these high welfare standards, such as an up-to-date health plan.
+Yes, you can still join even if you do not have a health scheme membership.
+We do promote joining a health scheme for your livestock as they have the huge benefit of demonstrating the owner’s high welfare standards and making sure you are aware of legislation and best practice methods of animal husbandry.
+However, we are aware that assurance schemes can have different goals that are not suitable for all crofters.
+If you are not under an assurance scheme for your cattle, you can still join the SCP Mark but it can be good to create an up-to-date health plan.
 There are several templates that can be used to help create a health plan for your animals.

 Does it matter what I sell under the SCP Mark?